 My interest in international macroeconomics and financial crises was mainly shaped by my experience working at the International Monetary Fund in the aftermath of the collapse of the Soviet Union.
 I was the economist for Kyrgyzstan.
 Coming out of a fully centrally planned economy, the entire monetary and fiscal system had to be re-designed.
 In many cases, transition economies went straight into a high-inflation crisis.
-I also have an interest in the which was triggered by growing up in Guatemala.
+I also have an interest in the Professor Ugo Panizza has become its Vice-President in development, growth and governance of emerging markets, which was triggered by growing up in Guatemala.